-There is an $85 Fee to come to your location for any repair or estimate.
-This should not be taken to mean that all estimates are $85.
+There is an $125 Fee to come to your location for any repair or estimate.
+This should not be taken to mean that all estimates are $125.
 If it is an uncommon electrical issue that takes me 2 hours to find the cause you will be charged a higher amount.
 My time is valuable to me.
 If you have no money, "you're dead to me" , of course I am using an exaggeration to inject some lighthearted humor but you get the idea.
 I do what I do to make money and this is not a side gig for me, I do this full time every day uninterrupted since 1981 been diagnosing and fixing cars.
-In some cases, some or all of the $85 fee is put toward the cost of repairs if you have me do the repair and agree to the estimated cost so long as the repair will earn me sufficient money.
-If I come and check your car and provide you an estimate and you don’t have me do the repair, then you will pay me $85 right then.
-In a case where a quick diagnosis is made and a fix is made with no parts, (yes, this happens more often than you think) then your bill will be the $85.00 plus additional labor time @ $85/hr.
+If I come and check your car and provide you an estimate and you don’t have me do the repair, then you will pay me $125 right then.
+In a case where a quick diagnosis is made and a fix is made with no parts, (yes, this happens more often than you think) then your bill will be the $125.00 plus additional labor time @ $85/hr.
 To say this another way.....wow what a touchy subject money is.....I need to make sufficient money each time I show up and actually fix something.
-I am $85 an hour, but lets say the cause of your problem is a no start because of a corroded battery terminal and I get there and fix it in 30 minutes and I needed just a battery terminal and I had it on the truck...Even though I was there for only 30 minutes I am still going to bill you about $130.
-The $85 fee plus an additional $45 to cover the terminal and some labor.
+I am $85 an hour, but lets say the cause of your problem is a no start because of a corroded battery terminal and I get there and fix it in 30 minutes and I needed just a battery terminal and I had it on the truck...Even though I was there for only 30 minutes I am still going to bill you about $170.
+The $125 fee plus an additional $45 to cover the terminal and some labor.
 Each time I drive almost anywhere, even clients that are nearby, I have allotted a portion of my day to this client to leave time to diagnose the problem and fix it, and try to keep my schedule open to accommodate the timeline of the repair.
 At least one to two hours of each day is used to do the drive there, the diagnostic and research an estimate and then drive to my next job which could be well across town.
 Just for those few that may want to skip calling me because of that fee; just try to understand that I cannot drive around Myrtle Beach looking at jobs for free.
 Plumbers don’t, electricians don’t, other skilled trades don’t.
-I will waive the $85 fee if I cannot diagnose the cause of the problem you are having.
+I will waive the $125 fee if I cannot diagnose the cause of the problem you are having.
+Do not misunderstand what I just said.
+If I diagnose the cause of the problem I get paid.
+If I do not know the cause because of it being too complex for me to figure out, I will take -0- money.
 Another subject...Sundays and any day that is after 6:00pm I will bill higher.
-I will bill an $85 service call fee for sure plus I will bill at $100 per hour.
+I will bill an $150 service call fee for sure plus I will bill at $100 per hour.
 This statement is flexible and is not engraved in stone.
-If you want your car fixed on a Sunday and you are shopping around for the best price, then skip me, I am not going to give you my time on Sunday and the best price.
+If you want your car fixed on a Sunday and you are shopping around for the best price, then skip me, I am not going to give you my time on Sunday or after hours and the best price.

 843-310-3000 Myrtle Beach